-U.S. DEPARTMENT OF JUSTICE

-OFFICE OF LEGISLATIVE AFFAIRS, Washington, DC, November 7, 1997.
+U.S. DEPARTMENT OF JUSTICE OFFICE OF LEGISLATIVE AFFAIRS, Washington, DC, November 7, 1997.

 Hon.
 ORRIN G. HATCH,

 Hon.
 ORRIN G. HATCH, Chairman, Committee on the Judiciary, U.S. Senate, Washington, DC, DEAR MR. CHAIRMAN, This provides the views of the Department of Justice on H.R.
-2265, the "No Electronic Theft (NET) Act." which was passed by the House of Represent-atives on November 4, 1997, and which we understand may shortly be considered in the Senate.
+2265, the "No Electronic Theft (NET) Act," which was passed by the House of Represent-atives on November 4, 1997, and which we understand may shortly be considered in the Senate.
 We strongly support enactment of

 Senate.
 We strongly support enactment of this legislation.
 As introduced, H.R.
-2265 built upon, and closely resembled, S. 1044 and its predecessor bill that was introduced in the 104th Con-gress.
+2265 built upon, and closely resembled, S. 1044 and its predecessor bill that was introduced in the 104th Congress.
 The Department of Justice testified in support of H.R.
-2265 while the bill was being considered by the House Judiciary Commit-tee.
-We worked extensively with the bill's sponsors to ensure that it would meet the concerns of interested parties, including the enartment of Justice.
-Department of Justice, the copyright com-munity, and those non-profit organizations and Internet Service Providers concerned and Internet Service Providers concerned about the possibility that the new legisla-tion might sweep too broadly.
+2255 while the bill was being considered by the House Judiciary Committee.
+We worked extensively with the bill's sponsors to ensure that it would meet the concerns of interested parties, including the Denartment of Justice, the copyright com-Department of Justice, the copyright com-munity, and those non-profit organizations and Internet Service Providers concerned and Internet Service Providers concerned about the possibility that the new legislation might sweep too broadly.
 The result, in our view, is an excellent bill that protects copyrights in the digital age in a careful and balanced manner.
-The House-passed bill ac-complishes several important goals, includcomplishes several important goes, Accessing: Permitting the Department to prosecute large-scale Illegal reproduction or distribu-tion of copyrighted works where the infring-ers act without a discernible profit motive, while making clear that small-scale non-commercial copying (copyrighted works with a total retail value of less than \$1,000) is not prosecutable under federal law; Clarifying that "willhul" infringement must consist of evidence of more that the mere intentional reproduction or distribu-tion of copyrighted products; a value to the mere intentional reproduction or distribu-tion of copyrighted products; Defining "financial gain" to include the "receipt, or expectation of receipt of other copyrighted works," to ensure that persons who illegally traffic in copyrighted works by using barter rather than cash are covered by the statutes the statute; Clarifying that "reproduction or distribu-tion" includes electronic as well as tangible means:
+The House-passed bill accomplishes several important goals, includcomplishes several important goals.
+According:

+Permitting the Department to prosecute large-scale illegal reproduction or distribution of copyrighted works where the infringers act without a discernible profit motive, while making clear that small-scale noncommercial copying (copyrighted works with a total retail value of less than \$1,000) is not prosecutable under federal law;

+Clarifying that "willful" infringement must consist of evidence of more that the mere intentional reproduction or distribution of copyrighted products:

+mere intentional reproduction or distribu-tion of copyrighted products; Defining "financial gain" to include the receipt, or expectation of receipt, of any-thing of value, including the receipt of other copyrighted works," to ensure that persons who illegally traffic in copyrighted works by using barter rather than cash are covered by the statute.

-Extending the statute of limitations from three to five years, bringing the criminal copyright statute into line with most other criminal statutes; Establishing a recidivist provision that raises penalties for second or subsequent felreases penalties for second or subsequent lei-ony copyright offenses; Recognizing victims' rights by allowing the producers of pirated works to provide a victim impact statement to the sentencing court; and
+the statute; Clarifying that "reproduction or distribu-tion" includes electronic as well as tangible copyright statutes are an incommon comminal statutes; Establishing a recidivist provision that raises penalties for second or subsequent felraises penalties for second or subsequent lei-ony copyright offenses; Recognizing victims' rights by allowing the producers of pirated works to provide a victim impact statement to the sentencing court; and